≡ Menu

 The good news is…

-Now at this point…
+Now, at this point…

-We usually like to take a moment and remind folks that nobody here at IBUSA has any kind of “official” medical training, and we’re certainly not doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage that they are looking for.
+We usually like to take a moment and remind folks that nobody here at IBUSA has any “official” medical training, and we’re certainly not doctors.
+All we are is a bunch of life insurance agents who are good at helping folks with pre-existing medical conditions like this one find and qualify for the life insurance coverage they are looking for.

 But…

-Not so great if you’re looking for answers to any specific medical questions.
-In cases like these, we would recommend that you contact a true medical professional who has the training to help.
+It’s not so great if you’re seeking answers to specific medical questions.
+In such cases, we recommend contacting an actual medical professional with the training to help.
 For everyone else, you’re in luck because now we’re going to get into some of the “nitty-gritty” about what you may or may not be able to qualify for.

 What kind of information will the insurance companies ask me or be interested in?

-If you’ve been diagnosed with gestational diabetes, the life insurance company may ask you a range of questions to better understand your health status and any potential risks.
+If you’ve been diagnosed with gestational diabetes, the life insurance company may ask you a range of questions better to understand your health status and any potential risks.
 Some of the information they may ask about includes:

 • Date of diagnosis: The life insurance company may ask when you were diagnosed with gestational diabetes and how far along you were in your pregnancy at the time.